• Skip to content

-Getting help for breast refusal and baby biting breast
+Getting help for breast refusal and babies biting the breast

 Your midwife, child and family health nurse, GP or the Australian Breastfeeding Association (ABA) can support you with breastfeeding your baby.
 They can also help you find a lactation consultant if you need one.